Christina Noble Children’s Foundation

 The charity has helped over 1 million children and adults to date.

 A short trailer of the movie Noble can be seen below.

-While on our trip to Vietnam I came across a foundation set up by an Irish lady many years ago, to help children that were destined to live on the streets.
+While on our trip to Vietnam I came across a foundation set up by this Irish lady many years ago, to help children that were destined to live on the streets.

 As this foundation wasn’t just a walk in I contacted the foundation prior and was granted access for the afternoon.

 The organisation now consists of an educational element for school aged children and an incredible rehabilitation sector for children physically maimed by the chemical aftermath of the Vietnam war.
 The school element teaches common educational capabilities that the students may need in their everyday lives as well as life skills to help them once they are beyond school age.

 The other area of the foundation works with babies and children suffering physical growth delays or other deformities.
 The incredible program run here is done so in conjunction with training Irish physiotherapists which means these children have access to treatments that they could never have dreamt of before.

 My visit to this orphanage was certainly a difficult one due to the confronting realities of what these little people have been dealt.
 Having said that, it was also one of my most cherished memories from the entire trip as I had the opportunity to interact with the children and spend the afternoon watching the amazing volunteers go about their daily activities.